 There's an element of flexibility to your training and you'll spend time in both operational and policy roles, in addition to a period of time in an overseas posting.
 For example, you could spend a year in an operational role followed by two years working in policy that could include a period of time spent overseas.
 Alternatively, you might spend a year in an operational role, followed by a year in a policy role, followed by a third year in an overseas posting.
 You could also spend time undergoing priority hard language training.

 As part of your operational training, you may work in a Minister's office, in the consular department or media office or on a range of issues, including financial and commercial.

 Training in policy can include being a policy lead on key issues such as climate change or counter terrorism, or working as a desk officer for a particular country.

 You're encouraged to carry out professional development throughout your career, which can include training in IT and foreign languages.
 Good facilities are available to develop these skills.
 Learning on the job is an important part of developing your knowledge of the way the Diplomatic Service operates.
 The ability to take on new information and deal with different situations is important for work both in the UK and overseas.

-With 270 diplomatic posts in 160 countries throughout the world, the scope for postings is broad.
+With more than 270 diplomatic posts in 168 countries and territories throughout the world, the scope for postings is broad.
 The majority of overseas jobs involve working in the missions on consular, management and immigration-focused work.
 However, opportunities are also available to work on information, political and commercial projects.

-As your career progresses, you could choose to focus your skills either on a particular region of the world or on a particular area of work, such as bilateral work, multilateral work, consular support, project work or media communications.
+As your career progresses, you could choose to focus your skills either on a particular region of the world or on a particular area of work, such as bilateral work, multilateral work, consular support, project management or media and communications.